Shubh2-0/Movie_Search_Application/README.md

-## Contributing 💡
+## Contribute and Make the App More Efficient ⚡️

+We welcome contributions to make the Movie App even better and more efficient.
+Here's how you can contribute:

 #### Step 1    -> Clone this repo to your machine 🖥👨‍💻.

 #### Step 2️    -> **Build your code** ⚒️

 #### Step 3️    -> 🔄️ Create a new pull request.

-## Contribute and Make the App More Efficient ⚡️

-We welcome contributions to make the Movie App even better and more efficient.
-Here's how you can contribute:

 1. **Bug Fixes**: If you come across any bugs or issues while using the app, please report them on the GitHub repository's issue tracker.
 Be sure to provide detailed steps to reproduce the problem.